getgauge/docs.gauge.org/installation.rst

 .. admonition:: Postrequisite

-   After installing Gauge on your system, you must verify the installation location of Gauge and Gauge plugins.
+   After installing Gauge on your system, you must verify the location at which Gauge and Gauge plugins are installed.

 .. tab-container:: platforms